davidcole1977/project-boilerplate/README.md

 # project-boilerplate

-This is the starter boilerplate I use for my own personal web-based projects, with a simple default directory structure, example 'placeholder' files, JS libraries, and grunt tasks set up for various essentials such as unit testing, linting, compiling CSS and managing JS dependencies
+> A starter boilerplate for web and JS projects with a simple default directory structure, example 'placeholder' files, JS libraries, and grunt tasks set up for various essentials such as unit testing, linting, compiling CSS and managing JS dependencies

-Feel free to download / fork and use as you wish.

 ## Dependencies
 * [grunt](http://gruntjs.com/)